Renato M. E. Sabbatini

 and was named one of Info Exame Magazine's "50 Champions of Innovation" for 2007.
 He is currently president of the Edumed Institute for Education in Medicine and Health, a "not-for-profit educational, research and development institution."

-Professor Sabbatini is a Fellow Elect (Inaugural Class) of the International Academy of Health Sciences Informatics, established by the International Medical Informatics Association (IMIA), and a Fellow Elect of the American College of Medical Informatics, established by the American Medical Informatics Association.
+Sabbatini is a Fellow Elect (Inaugural Class) of the International Academy of Health Sciences Informatics, established by the International Medical Informatics Association (IMIA), and a Fellow Elect of the American College of Medical Informatics, established by the American Medical Informatics Association.